These forecasts are provided by the Bureau

 performed better than the official (human) Bureau forecasts.
 It became

-operational on 8 March 2005 and is now available in trial mode for the
+operational on 8 March 2005 and is now available unofficially for the

 OCF provides forecasts four times daily of up to 7 weather elements for over